rstor1/anytune/README.md

 # anytune
 ## Description

 This is a music player that downloads any song from youtube using the api from rapid api: https://rapidapi.com/ytjar/api/youtube-mp36/.
 It is a complete music track player that saves mp3's to your local iphone's storage.
-It is free to use and alter to anyone.
+It is free to anyone.
 I will not be maintaining this repo.

 ## Specs